MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 ### Server mode

 * Introduced server mode.
 When in server mode Karma will be started once, and run in the background.
-  This means that browsers are note restarted every time tests are run, improving performance and making the experience much smoother.
+  This means that browsers are not restarted every time tests are run, improving performance and making the experience much smoother.

 * `karma-vs-reporter.json` has new optional properties: